secured lock Secured with SHA-256 Encryption

 • doing a wheelie on a motorcycle in willful or wanton disregard for the safety of a person or property

-• driving into a flooded area that is clearly marked with a warning sign or barricade
+• driving into a flooded area that is marked with a warning sign or barricade

 A reckless driving conviction will also add six demerit points to the motorist’s driving record.
 Accumulating 12 or more points in a year can lead to a license suspension of 6-12 months.